Briefing document

 Introduction

-This note sets out a high-level overview of employee ownership trusts.
+This note provides a high-level overview of EOTs.

-Employee ownership trusts should be viewed as a long-term vehicle.
-Due consideration should be given as to whether an employee ownership trust is an appropriate ownership structure for the company, taking into account the company’s culture and incentivisation of both current and future employees, including the management team.
+EOTs should be viewed as a long-term vehicle.
+Due consideration should be given as to whether an EOT is an appropriate ownership structure for the company, taking into account the company’s culture and incentivisation of both current and future employees, including the management team.

 Tax reliefs

-The reliefs below are available in connection with employee ownership trusts where certain conditions are met:
+The reliefs below are available in connection with EOTs where the requisite conditions are met:

-• Capital Gains Tax (CGT) relief on disposals to employee ownership trusts: Individuals, trustees and personal representatives who transfer eligible ordinary shares to an employee ownership trust may be able to claim CGT relief on the transfer.
-Where CGT relief is claimed, the transfer to the trust is deemed to give rise to neither a capital gain nor a loss.
+• Capital Gains Tax (CGT) relief on disposals to EOTs: Individuals, trustees and personal representatives who transfer eligible ordinary shares to an EOT may be able to claim CGT relief.
+Where CGT relief is claimed on transfers made on or after 26 November 2025, 50% of any gain that would otherwise arise on the transfer to the EOT is deemed not to arise on this disposal.

-• Inheritance tax exemption: No inheritance tax arises on eligible gifts or sales at undervalue to employee ownership trusts.
-In addition, trustees of employee ownership trusts are exempt from inheritance tax charges that may otherwise be payable, such as the up to 6% inheritance tax charge that can arise on each ten-year anniversary of a trust being created.
+• Inheritance tax exemption: No inheritance tax arises on eligible gifts or sales at undervalue to EOTs.
+Furthermore, trustees of EOTs are exempt from inheritance tax charges that may otherwise be chargeable, such as the up to 6% inheritance tax charge that can arise on each ten-year anniversary of the trust being created.

 • Income tax exemption on bonus payments to employees: Bonus payments of up to £3,600 per annum are exempt from income tax for the recipient employees.
 No national insurance contribution exemptions apply and so both the employees and their employer will need to pay national insurance contributions on bonus payments made.